Johan Vilhelm Snellman: Commemoration

 Johan Vilhelm Snellman first appeared on a 1960 coin, commemorating the introduction of the markka denomination in 1860.
-He was recently selected as the main motif for another commemorative coin, the €10 Johan Vilhelm Snellman commemorative coin, minted in 2006 celebrating the 200th anniversary of his birth.
-The obverse depicts J.V.
-Snellman.
-It also depicts the logo of the Europe Coins Programme.
-The reverse design features represent the dawn of Finnish culture.
+He was later selected as the main motif for the €10 Johan Vilhelm Snellman commemorative coin, minted in 2006 to mark the 200th anniversary of his birth.

-A park in Kuopio called the Snellman Park (Snellmaninpuisto) has been named after J. V. Snellman; it was formerly known as the former location of the Kuopio Market Square.
-In the middle of the park, a bust of J. V. Snellman sculpted by Johannes Takanen was unveiled on July 3, 1886.
+A park in Kuopio called the Snellman Park (Snellmaninpuisto) is named after him.
+In the centre of the park stands a bust of Snellman sculpted by Johannes Takanen, unveiled on 3 July 1886.

-Snellman's birthday on May 12 is dedicated to him and it has become one of Finland's flag days, known as the "Day of Finnish Identity" or the "Finnish Heritage Day".
+Snellman's birthday, 12 May, is one of Finland's flag days and is celebrated as the "Day of Finnish Identity" (also known as "Finnish Heritage Day").